danishsheikh1122/issueTrackerFulltackApp/README.md

 - ausing between issuepage file making filter query

 - added filter issue with column name and by status (open close in progress)
+- some bugs in 71.5 but not fixed filter url issue not fixed